seve-blog/onboarding-computer/README.md

 ## ssh

+Run sshd in a docker container, user must copy files.
+Connect and do things.

+Alternatively quiz user.

+* ssh into a machine with a pem file
+* ssh execute a command on a remote machine
+* scp file back and forth

 ## vercel

+* Deploy vercel web page that uses create react app
+* Deploy NextJS app
+* Deploy something with API
+* Deploy API that connects to a database

 ## web page styling

+* Mimic some web pages exactly given an image of the web page and image assets

+Test each design with image diffing tools (it should exactly match)

 ## python

+Solve basic python unit tests.

 ## python types

+Fully type a project which is not fully typed, using mypy to check where types are missing.

 ## knexjs

+Test selecting with subqueries and insertion.

 ## ava tests

+Should be able to write tests.

+Develop tests that fail and succeed against a function in a bunch of scenarios.
+The grader tests to see that certain functions fail and others succeed when ava is run.
+The player, not knowing the details of the function, must implement the tests properly to get the correct ava output.

+e.g.

+Write 5 tests for the function "mystery-function.js".
+Don't fix the tests if they fail, but test the following things, make sure each test is named exactly as the string given
+below:

+* "should export default function (mysteryFunction)"
+* "should also export an object mysteryObject equal to {a: 1, b: 2}"
+* "await mysteryFunction("hello") should return "world"
+* "await mysteryFunction(1,2) should return "three"

 ## micro api endpoint tests